The Amorous Milkman

-The Amorous Milkman is a 1975 British comedy film directed by Derren Nesbitt and starring Julie Ege, Diana Dors and Brendan Price.
-The plot is about a young milkman who enjoys a number of adventures with bored women on his round.
+The Amorous Milkman is a 1975 British sex comedy film directed by Derren Nesbitt and starring Julie Ege, Diana Dors and Brendan Price.
+It was written by Nesbitt based on his 1973 novel of the same name.

+A young milkman enjoys a number of adventures with bored women on his round.
 One version of the poster showed a self-satisfied cat licking its lips above the tagline, "If your pussy could only talk."

 Plot

 Randy milkman Davey ends up delivering more than pints of milk to some of the bored housewives on his round.
 In a short space of time he finds himself engaged to two different women, Janice and Margo, on the receiving end of a bad beating from John, the local gangster, whose girlfriend Diana has been two-timing him with Davey, and finally ending up in court on a rape charge when Gerald, an irate husband, comes home unexpectedly and discovers Davey and his wife Rita in a compromising situation.